Hong Kong: bringing Taipingshan's history of plague to life

 Taipingshan was one of the earliest Chinese settlements in Hong Kong.
 In 1894, its population was seriously hit by bubonic plague during the third plague pandemic.
 A bacteriological institute was founded there in 1906 to monitor plague and other infectious diseases.
 This building was then transformed into Hong Kong Museum of Medical Sciences (HKMMS) in 1996.

 As a result of recent research, maps, plans, official records and images of plague scenes have been found in various archives in Hong Kong and the UK.

-As a next step, HKMMS plans to further develop the Taipingshan Medical Heritage Trail, which links up important medical heritage sites within the district, and create a guided app that uses these uncovered materials to bring history to life.
+Using this new and exciting research, HKMMS are developing the Taipingshan Medical Heritage Trail, which links up important medical heritage sites within the district, and creating a guided app that uses these uncovered materials to bring history to life.

 Special permission by the Tung Wah Group of Hospitals for filming in the Kwong Fook Tsz and their Assembly Hall is gratefully acknowledged.